m-nawale/m-nawale/README.md

 - 👋 Hi, I’m @m-nawale
-- 👀 I’m interested in programmin.
-(Computer Vision)
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning opencv
-- 💞️ I’m looking to collaborate on opencv
 - 📫 How to reach me nawalemanoj877@gmail.com

 <!---